NeuroTechX/ntx_slack_archive/general.md

  >amilenkovic Thanks!
 That is how I thought it might work, glad to see I wasn't so off the mark.
 What you said is also in line with what sydneyneurotechx suggested, so I guess learning how to analyze and translate brain activity would be a good start

+4/24/2017 10:23 PM

+ **vitruvia** :

+ >I still need to learn machine learning, though.
+Like I said, I'm a big beginner.
+Hopefully I'll be able to study it by the middle of this year